Do You Really Need Snow Tires?

 For people living in regions that experience any level of snow or ice, preparing your car for the impending weather ahead is an annual must.
 Getting your vehicle ready for winter is just as important as breaking out your coats and boots and winterizing your home.
 Here are a few important things to take care of before venturing out into the snow with your car this winter:

 One of the most popular questions we see around preparing your car for Winter is: Should I get Winter tires?
 Think of it as like wearing your summer flip-flops instead of duck boots; you’re asking for trouble.

 Year-round tires are typically pretty bare, offering little traction in snowy conditions and on icy roads.
 Snow tires have deep, open tread patterns that allow them to firmly grip the ground below.
 They are also designed to remain flexible and supple in the coldest of temperatures, which helps on slick ice.
 Installing snow tires on your car is the best way to keep you and your passengers safe this winter.

-For those who live and drive in particularly snowy, mountainous areas, studded tires are recommended to help plow through hard-packed snow.
+For those who live and drive in particularly snowy, mountainous areas (ahem, Montana) studded tires are recommended to help plow through hard-packed snow.
 Additionally, the Department of Motor Vehicles advised that if changing to snow tires, you should change all four.
 Changing just the front or back tires will only create issues with your vehicle.

 Winter weather can often be unpredictable and when a storm does hit, it has the capability of quickly turning strong and violent.
 During the cold, snowy season it’s important to have an emergency car kit in your vehicle at all times.
-Driving during the winter months can sometimes land you in unprecedented situations, so it is best to plan ahead and be prepared for anything.
-Having an effective spare tire is one of the most important things recommended by the DMV to have in your car.
-Additional items to keep in your car during the winter are washer fluid, an ice scraper, flashlight, blanket, flares, a first aid kit and snow boots.
+Just because the road is slick with ice, it doesn’t stop you hitting a nail or stone and getting a flat tire.
+There’s no point in having a shiny new pair of Winter tires if you keep a below-par Summer tire as your spare.
+Having an effective spare tire is one of the most important things to have in your car.